 - Razer Synapse: A unified configuration tool for Razer accessories, laptops, keyboards, and more.

 As a general warning, always download the required software from the manufacturer's website, not from a rehosting site.
-Many rehosting sites like to bundle malware or other software when you install the drivers.
+Some rehosting sites like to bundle bloatware, or malware, or other extraneous software when you install the drivers.

 How to update everything else